Is it Safe to Travel to Cuba in 2026? What Tourists Should Know Before Visiting

 Since Cuba’s social, health, and political climate is ever-changing, it’s best to keep yourself up to date via the U.S. Department of State and CDC websites for any new advisories.

-blue outline of arrow pointing right Is it safe to travel to Cuba right now?
+blue outline of arrow pointing right Is it Safe to Travel to Cuba Right Now?

 Yes, all things considered, Cuba is a relatively safe country to visit.
 Cuba has a controversial political history with unstable ties, or lack thereof, with the United States.
 However, Cuba experiences lower homicide rates than the U.S. This may be attributed to Cuba having an extremely low level of gun ownership compared to other countries of the world.